Stress

 What Is Stress?

-Years ago, stress kept people out of harm’s way or prepared them to fight as they faced life-or-death situations on a regular basis.
+Years ago, stress kept people out of harm’s way or prepared them to fight as they faced life-or-death situations regularly.
 In today’s world, the stressors are different.
-Rushing to work in eight lanes of traffic is stressful but not life threatening.
-Though your brain understands this, the body’s natural responses remain the same, so it prepares to flee or fight, neither of which are necessary reactions during a commute.
-This leads to a range of health problems from trouble sleeping to anxiety to weight gain.
+Rushing to work in eight lanes of traffic is stressful but not life-threatening.
+Though your brain understands this, the body’s natural responses remain the same, preparing to flee or fight, neither of which are necessary reactions during a commute.
+It leads to various health problems, from trouble sleeping to anxiety to weight gain.
 So what does one do to prevent these side effects?

 Recognize Stress Triggers

-Unfortunately, there are some situations in which neither of these options work.
+Unfortunately, there are some situations in which neither of these options works.
 For example, you can’t avoid an unpleasant boss.
-If stress starts to have a negative effect on your quality of life, it’s time to do something about it.
-Consider learning coping mechanisms and relaxation strategies help reduce stress.
-Meditation and yoga are both proven stress relievers and easy to incorporate into your daily life.
+If stress starts to harm your quality of life, it’s time to do something about it.
+Consider learning coping mechanisms and relaxation strategies to help reduce stress.
+Meditation and yoga are proven stress relievers and easy to incorporate into your daily life.
 Talking to a close friend, or if necessary, a therapist can also help you learn new ways to manage your stress and gain control over it.

 Partha’s Rx